-A lithograph in colours, produced in 1973, on watermarked Arches paper.
+A lithograph in colours on watermarked Arches paper.

 Signed by the artist in pencil and numbered 75/75 (there were also 15 artist's proofs in Roman Numerals), published by Fischer Fine Art Ltd., London, with a deckle edge on one side.

 Referenced in the catalogue of the artists work: Cramer 299 and held in the Tate collection.